-A: We simply do not have the resources, funding, or seating available to transport all the World War II veterans who are presently on our waiting list.
-Adding spouses and widows simply isn't an option for our program at this time.
+A: We do not have the resources, funding, or seating available to transport all the Veterans who are presently on our waiting list.
+Adding spouses and widows simply isn't an option for our program.

 Q: Can my son, daughter, grandson, or other family member go as a guardian?

 A: Each of our guardians has had special training and many of them have taken several trips.
 We do this to help ensure the safety of our veterans.
-Each guardian has multiple duties.
-Most importantly, guardians look after the needs and safety of his or her veteran(s) and completes assigned duties to see that the flight and tour bus activities are performed safely and in a timely manner.
+Most importantly, guardians look after the needs and safety of his or her Veteran(s) and completes assigned duties and tasks to see that the flight and tour bus activities are performed in a safe and in a timely manner.

 Who will or will not serve as a guardian, and how many guardians will be needed, is the sole responsibility of the Honor Flight Columbus Guardian Coordinator.
 That decision is based upon many factors, such as:

-Only under certain limited medical circumstances will a family member be selected as a guardian.
+Only under certain limited medical circumstances will a family member be selected as a guardian, for example, severe dementia.
 A member of our medical team will need to consult with the veteran's primary care physician.
-In addition, the family guardian must meet the various requirements, and take the three hour training program.
+In addition, the family guardian must meet the various requirements, and attend and participate in the Honor Flight Columbus Guardian training program.